Skipnav

 Usage

-• Include a skipnav component as the first item in the body of the HTML.
-This will ensure that the link is hidden until the user navigates to it with a keyword or screen reader.
+- Must use a skipnav component as the first item in the body of the HTML.
+This will ensure that the link is hidden until the user navigates to it with a keyboard or screen reader.

-• Should always be included to provided keyword and screen reader users with the same capability as other users of navigating directly to the main content of your webpage, bypassing long lists of navigation links or header elements.
+- Must use to allow keyboard and screen reader users to navigate directly to the main content of your web page, bypassing long lists of navigation links or header elements.

-• All webpages should include a consistent header across the website and, therefore, should also include a skip navigation link.
+- No alternatives.
+All web pages should include a consistent header across the website and, therefore, should also include a skip navigation link.

 Accessibility